npirotte-wemanity/isomorphic-react-example/README.md

 I set up a isomorphic framework and a client only framework for demonstrate the advantages of isomorphism.
 Load the 2 apps (iso & client) while simulating a 2G network, you will see the magin out there.

+Time to view the content on 2G with isomorphism : around 500ms

+Time to view the content on 2G without isomorphism : around 40s (the material ui generate heavy scripts)

 ## Run the app

 First install dependencies